 What is a Static Character?
-Definition and Examples
+Definition and Mistakes to Avoid

 Now when it’s put like that, static characters sound tragically boring.
 But they are absolutely essential in almost any narrative — and we think you’ll discover that some of your all-time favorite characters fit this definition of static characters pretty perfectly.